lk16/dotfiles/howto/poetry.md

 pyenv local 3.10.2

 # Tell poetry to use python 3.10
+# If this step fails, be sure that ~/.pyenv/shims is in PATH
 poetry env use 3.10

 # Confirm that the poetry environment has the right version